-By far, the most popular plan in all of the states that offer standardized plans is Medigap Plan F. Colonial Penn, which is backed by CNO Financial, offers these plans.
+By far, the most popular plan in all states that offer standardized plans is Medigap Plan F. Colonial Penn, which CNO Financial backs, offers these plans.
 If you’re hoping for a plan that has robust, comprehensive coverage, Colonial Penn Medicare Supplement Plan F might be the best plan for you.

 - Part A hospital coinsurance